homiedopie/beberlei.de/drafts/oop_business_applications__data__context__interaction.rst

     }

-The simplicity of this is appealing, however don't forget that we have abstracted I/O completly here.
+The simplicity of this is appealing, however don't forget that we have abstracted I/O completley here.
 There has to be code that deals with that part of the system somewhere.
 However this again is not at the heart of all the DCI examples out there, making it difficult to reason about the actual practical implications.